 Before we get started, a little note of caution: Home canning has been done for many years.
 There are a variety of ways to preserve certain foods.
-Realize, there are food-borne illnesses which can develop if your food isn’t appropriately preserved.
+Realize, there are food-borne illnesses that can develop if your food isn’t appropriately preserved.

 Be aware of the risk when preserving your foods.
 We aren’t liable for your experiences when preparing recipes or preserving the fruits of those recipes.
-In most cases, you’ll notice if something has gone awry with home canned goods (i.e., smells or bad appearance) but not at all times.
+In most cases, you’ll notice if something has gone awry with home-canned goods (i.e., smells or bad appearance) but not at all times.
 Proceed at your own risk.

-The first thing you should do before canning is rinse the produce in cold water.
+The first thing you should do before canning is to rinse the produce in cold water.
 In this case, you’ll run the peppers under cold water.